 Staying in a self-catering cabin?
 Check in advance what cooking items they have available.
 Many a time I have been stuck without a tin opener or scissors because they didn’t provide them and I never thought to ask.

-A cooler with plenty of ice helps you to keep food and drinks cool, meaning there’s less chance of items spoiling in the heat.
+A cooler with plenty of ice helps you to keep food and drinks perfectly iced, meaning that there’s less chance of items spoiling in the heat.
 Also, your water and beers (or wine) will be even more enjoyable when served refreshingly chilled.

 4. Clothes and Footwear